danger

 4. D. Notification.

 1. 1.
 Mailed notice.
-Within 5 days of receipt of a complete application for a residential demolition permit, the Bureau of Development Services will mail written notice of the demolition request to all properties within 150 feet of the site to be demolished, to the recognized organization(s) whose boundaries include the site, to the Architectural Heritage Center/Bosco-Milligan Foundation, Inc. A complete application means when the Bureau of Development Services has received a complete permit application, project plans and the intake, review and notice fees have been paid.
+Within 5 days of receipt of a complete application for a residential demolition permit, the Portland Permitting & Development will mail written notice of the demolition request to all properties within 150 feet of the site to be demolished, to the recognized organization(s) whose boundaries include the site, to the Architectural Heritage Center/Bosco-Milligan Foundation, Inc. A complete application means when the Portland Permitting & Development has received a complete permit application, project plans and the intake, review and notice fees have been paid.
 The notification letter will contain at least the following information.

 1. a.
 Notice that the site has been proposed for demolition,